The Memory of White

 What are 3 of your best tips for keeping white bed sheets fresh and white?

 Wash your sheets regularly in hot water and don’t wait for discoloration to appear.
 Use a powerful, non-toxic laundry liquid (like Koala Eco’s Natural Laundry Wash with Lemon Scented Eucalyptus and Rosemary, or with Mandarin and Peppermint).
 These formulas are entirely eco-friendly, skin-friendly and high-performance.
-You will also notice their absolutely fresh and wonderful aroma from the 100% pure essential oils we use.
+You will also notice their absolutely fresh and wonderful aroma from the essential oils we use.
 Using laundry detergents with synthetic fragrances and harsh chemicals can contain irritants that trigger skin sensitivities, allergies, and respiratory problems.
 When washed away, they release toxins into waterways, impacting aquatic life and ecosystems.

 Instead of pre-wash or fabric softener, you can occasionally add half of a cup of baking soda to your washing machine alongside our Laundry Wash.
 It’s a naturally occurring substance that can brighten your whites and boost a normal machine wash.
 Koala Eco’s Laundry Stain Spray and Oxygenated Bleach both offer safer alternatives to traditional household bleaches and stain removal sprays.
 Both are fragrance-free (so no unpleasant chlorinated smell to catch at the back of your throat) and formulated for optimal results without damaging items when used as directed.